absyro/botstudio-hub/content/docs/information/technologies.md

 weight: 400
 toc: false
 seo:
-  title: "Bot Studio Docs - Technology"
+  title: "Bot Studio Docs - Technologies"
   description: "In this documentation, see which technologies Bot Studio is using.
 Click here to learn more."
   canonical: "https://www.botstudioo.com"
   noindex: false